 How does it happen?

-As more and more people become dependent on electronic data, the rise of cybercrimes is expected to continue on the coming years.
+As more and more people become dependent on electronic data, the rise of cybercrimes is expected to continue in the coming years.
 Cybercriminals nowadays are becoming more creative and smarter, looking at different opportunities, not just credit cards or social media like facebook or Instagram to steal information.
 There are even a lot of cases where the victim or the bank don’t even realize that the account is fake or compromised even after months or years.
-When you become a victim of identity theft, it is recommended to take immediate actions to control the damage that a cybercriminal can do to harm your further, whether by stealing your identity or your money.
+When you become a victim of identity theft, it is recommended to take immediate actions to control the damage that a cybercriminal can do to harm you further, whether by stealing your identity or your money.